emil14/postulat/README.md

 # Postulat, the programming language

-This is the concept of an ideal programming language from my point of view.
+This is concept of ideal programming language from my point of view.
-It's functional, typed and minimalistic.
+It should be pure functional and minimalistic.
-Someday I will implement it! :)

 ```shell
 git clone git@github.com:emil14/postulat.git # clone repo